-- 2.1.
+2.1.
 Clearance is defined as the removal of regulatory control, by the regulatory body, from radioactive material or radioactive objects within notified or authorized facilities and activities [9].
-Removal from regulatory control in this context refers to regulatory control applied for radiation protection purposes.
-Two The two main options for clearance considered in this Safety Guide are the following: - Generic clearance-: clearance on the basis of the clearance levels provided in the Schedule I of the GSR Part 3 [1] or of any set of values defined in the national regulations of Member States, that are intended for clearance without any restrictions on
+Removal of regulatory control in this context refers to regulatory control applied for radiation protection purposes.
+The two main options for clearance considered in this Safety Guide are the following:

+- (a) Generic clearance: clearance on the basis of the clearance levels provided in schedule I of GSR Part 3 [1] or of any set of values defined in the national regulations of Member States that are intended for clearance without any restrictions on the material's type, amount, further management, reuse, recycling or final destination. - (b) Specific clearance: clearance on the basis of any other clearance levels derived for specific situations, materials and destinations of the cleared material.

-- the materialmaterial's type, amount, its further management, reuse, recycling or on its final destination, and. - Specific clearance-: clearance on the basis of any other clearance levels derived for specific situations, materials and destinations of the cleared material. - 2.2.
-Requirement 8 of GSR Part 3 [1] states that "The regulatory body shall approve which sources, including materials and objects, within notified practices or authorized practices may be cleared from regulatory control." - 2.3.
+2.2.
+Requirement 8 of GSR Part 3 [1] states that "The regulatory body shall approve which sources, including materials and objects, within notified practices or authorized practices may be cleared from regulatory control."

+2.3.
 In GSR Part 3 [1], the term 'clearance' is used in relation to sources, including materials and objects.
 The term is also used in relation to waste [10] and, within the context of decommissioning, to buildings or parts of buildings (e.g. rooms or laboratories within a building) [11].
-ItThe term is generalltygenerally not used in the context of release of sites from regulatory control [6], where different criteria are usually applied. - 2.4.
-Paragraph I.10 of Scheduleschedule I of GSR Part 3 [1] states:
+The term is generally not used in the context of release of sites from regulatory control [6], where different criteria are usually applied.

+2.4.
+Paragraph I.10 of schedule I of GSR Part 3 [1] states: